 We’ll investigate the practicalities and other issues of what would happen if everyone in the world suddenly went vegan elsewhere on the site.
 But suffice to say, the more vegans there are, the less demand there will be for meat and hence the less need there would be for farms containing lots of animals in potentially cramped and unhygienic environments.
 There would also be less call for the kind of massive live animal market from which COVID-19 might well have taken the leap from animals to humans.

 4. Why Are There So Many COVID-19 Outbreaks in Meat Processing Plants?

 Not so long ago, there appeared to be a spate of COVID-19 outbreaks at meat processing plants and abattoirs in various locations around the world, including the United Kingdom, Germany, Spain, France and the United States, including a large outbreak at the Smithfield Foods pork processing plant in South Dakota.

-In the UK alone, outbreaks were recorded at a chicken processing plant in Anglesey, as well as meat processing plants in Wrexham and West Yorkshire.
+In the UK alone, outbreaks were recorded at a chicken processing plant in Anglesey, as well as meat processing plants in Wrexham, West Yorkshire and Cornwall.
 Was it just a coincidence, or is there something about meat processing plants in particular that makes them environments in which viruses can thrive and spread?

 It is suggested in the BBC article referenced earlier that this is partly due to the refrigerated, damp nature of these plants, which could be perfect environments in which viruses can survive and indeed thrive.
 And, with loud machinery, the staff would be required to shout to communicate, something else that is thought to increase the risk of transmission (due to droplets expelled from the mouth).